-Editor’s Note: This Cape Town 2010 Advance Paper has been written by Daniel Bourdanné as an overview of the topic to be discussed at the Multiplex session on “Poverty, Prosperity and the Gospel.”
-Responses to this paper through the Lausanne Global Conversation will be fed back to the author and others to help shape their final presentations at the Congress.(1)
+Editor’s Note: This Cape Town 2010 Advance Paper was written by Daniel Bourdanné as an overview of the topic to be discussed at the related session at the Cape Town 2010 Congress “Poverty, Prosperity and the Gospel.”
+Responses to this paper through the Lausanne Global Conversation were fed back to the author and others to help shape their final presentations at the Congress.(1)

 The Gospel of prosperity and miraculous healing is doing well because it glitters.
 Right across the globe from the USA to Asia, from Latin America and Africa, promises of material wealth and health attract people.
 When facing the reality of a difficult existence, material poverty and hopelessness, who can remain indifferent to the attraction of prosperity, healing and personal well-being through faith?
 And indeed in some contexts, despairing people without hope have had their lives changed, because the Prosperity movement has given them practical reasons to see life differently by believing in themselves.
 This means that this “gospel” can produce positive results and should not be brushed off lightly.